-If the expenses exceed £2,500, then the tax refund claim must be made through a formal Self-Assessment tax return.
+If your expenses exceed £2,500, then the tax refund claim must be made through a formal Self-Assessment tax return.
 You would receive a tax refund cheque for any past tax years and would get your tax code adjusted for the current and future years.

 Capital Gains Tax (CGT) and private residence relief

-Additionally, anyone claiming universal credit (UC) or tax credits, should inform the DWP/HMRC about unreimbursed expenses, as earned income could be reduced your UC or tax credit purposes, meaning a higher award.
+Additionally, anyone claiming universal credit (UC) or tax credits, should inform the DWP/HMRC about unreimbursed expenses, as earned income could be reduced for your UC or tax credit purposes, meaning a higher award.

 Alternatively, your accountant will be able to advise on the best course of action for your specific circumstances.
 If you need support or advice on personal tax, please get in touch with our knowledgeable team.